 Women of the World Unite

-Forward Global Women invites you to Women of the World Unite.
-On Friday, November 3rd Yael Deckelbaum and Tamar Eisenman will share their music at the Cedar Cultural Center.
+Forward Global Women attended Women of the World Unite.
+On Friday, November 3rd Yael Deckelbaum and Tamar Eisenman shared their music at the Cedar Cultural Center.
 Yael has recently partnered with our Israeli and Palestinian sisters at Women Wage Peace to compose the song ‘Prayer of the Mothers.’
 This powerful song has become the anthem of the March of Hope and Journey to Peace initiatives.

 “Sexual Violence, Child Marriage, and Prosecutions”

 Forward Global Women is happy to co-sponsor an upcoming event with World Without Genocide.
 Ellen Kennedy and Caroline Palmer will address the subjects of ‘Sexual Violence, Child Marriage, and Prosecutions.’
 Join us Tuesday, October 17, from 7:00-9:00pm at Mitchell Hamline School of Law.
 This event will be hosted in the Kelley Board Room.
 The event is open to the public with no reservations necessary.
 Admissions for general public will be $10.00, for students and seniors admissions will be $5.00.

 Clock hours for educators and CLE credits are available.

 Women Wage Peace Continues in Journey to Peace

 Journey to Peace, Women Wage Peace’s second annual peace march, came to a close on Sunday, October 8th.
 Huda Abuarquob, of Forward Global Women’s Palestinian team, has played a pivotal role with Women Wage Peace in bringing together an estimated 30,000 Israeli and Palestinian women to participate in the marches and events, all with the goal of bringing peace to their community.
 Watch Huda speak during a rally in Jerusalem here.